NOT UNDER THE LAW BUT UNDER GRACE

 This fact reveals to us that moral impurity is not permitted under either covenant.
 This is true both for the member of God’s elect and also for the citizens of the nations of the saved.
 Righteousness and holiness are required of all saved people, but especially for the Lord’s royal priesthood.
 They are the firstfruits of mankind unto the Lord.

-Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
+nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.
 (I Corinthians 6:10)

 It is evident that God would not accept impure behavior under the old covenant and that He will not accept it under the new.